mozilla/kitsune/docs/architecture/decisions/0002-es-l10n-content.md

-Well before version 7 ES removed this feature, and now all fields of the same name across an index must be analyzed the same, so we must take a different approach with Search v2.
+Well before version 7 ES removed this feature, and now all fields of the same name across an index must be analyzed the same, so we must take a different approach with the current Search implementation.

 We can either place separate locales in their own index, and set up locale-specific analyzers for the same field name across indices.